 DIRT is a final liability for income tax purposes.
-This means that if you have paid DIRT you do not have to pay any further income tax on the interest but it is declared as income if you are making a tax return.
-You may have to pay PRSI on deposit interest you have received.
+This means that if you have paid DIRT you do not have to pay any further income tax or Universal Social Charge on the interest but it is declared as income if you are making a tax return.
+However in some circumstances you may have to pay PRSI on deposit interest you have received.

 It was announced in Budget 2014 that the rate of Deposit Interest Retention Tax (DIRT), and the rates of exit tax that apply to life assurance policies and investment funds, is being increased and will now be 41% whether payments are made annually or more frequently (previously 33%) or are made less frequently than annually (previously 36%).
 The increased rates will apply to payments, including deemed payments, made on or after 1 January 2014.

 Certain people may qualify for a refund of DIRT or may have their deposit interest paid without the deduction of DIRT.
 You must apply to have your deposit interest paid without the deduction of DIRT - see 'Where to apply' below.

 You can get your deposit interest paid without the deduction of DIRT or you can claim a DIRT refund, if you are over 65 and: